 \end{proposition}

-To test the effectiveness of Eq.~(\ref{eq:CS_ext1}) as a valid loss function, we train neural networks for prediction purpose.
+To test the effectiveness of Eq.~(\ref{eq:CS_ext1}) as a valid loss function, we train neural networks for prediction purposes.
 The first data is the benchmark California housing\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html}.}, which consists of $20,640$ samples and $8$ features.
 We randomly select $70\%$ training samples and $30\%$ test samples.
 The task is to predict the median house value which has been rescaled between $0.15$ and $5$.
 The second data is the rotation MNIST\footnote{\url{https://de.mathworks.com/help/deeplearning/ug/train-a-convolutional-neural-network-for-regression.html}.}, in which the goal is to predict the rotation angles of handwritten digits.
 Specifically, $10,000$ samples were selected from MNIST dataset.
 Each sample was randomly rotated with a degree that is uniformly distributed between $-45^{\circ}$ and $45^{\circ}$.
 The training and test sets each contain $5,000$ images.
 For simplicity, we use fully-connected networks ($8-128-32-128-1$ for California housing and $784-256-196-36-1$ for rotation MNIST) and Sigmoid activation function.
 We choose SGD optimizer with learning rate $1e-3$ and mini-batch size $128$.
 We observe that the conditional CS divergence loss achieves slightly better prediction accuracy than the MSE loss, as shown in Fig.~\ref{fig:loss}.

-In case of multi-output regression which is also named as multi-task regression~\cite{chen2010graph} (i.e., there are more than two targets need to be predicted), some of the tasks are often more closely related and more likely to share common relevant covariates than other tasks.
+In case of multi-output regression, also known as multi-task regression~\cite{chen2010graph} (i.e., when there are more than two target variables to be predicted), some tasks are often more closely related and more likely to share common relevant covariates than others.
 Thus, it is necessary to take into account the complex correlation structure in the outputs for a more effective multi-task learning~\cite{chen2010graph,yu2020measuring}.
-It makes sense to measure relatedness between the $i$-th regression task and the $j$-th regression task by the conditional CS divergence between $p(y_i|\mathbf{x})$ and $p(y_j|\mathbf{x})$.
+It is reasonable to measure relatedness between the $i$-th regression task and the $j$-th regression task using the conditional CS divergence between $p(y_i|\mathbf{x})$ and $p(y_j|\mathbf{x})$.
 This proposal is empirically justified in our Section~\ref{sec:simulation2}.